TimefoldAI/timefold-solver-python/README.md

 ## More information

-For quickstarts, visit the [optapy quickstart repository](https://github.com/optapy/optapy-quickstarts).
-For a full API spec, visit [the OptaPy Documentation](https://www.optapy.org).
+For a full API spec, visit [the Timefold Documentation](https://timefold.ai/docs/timefold-solver/latest).